dawranliou/dawranliou.com/source/blog/2019-10-24-my-core-values.html.markdown

 This is also my opinion on many subjects, e.g., politics, finance, technologies, social media, etc.
+Generally, anything that generates too much hypes are dangerous.

 I also believe striving for balance is a key to peace and happiness.